AngelOsorn/the-game/GUIDE.md

 If you have trouble coming up with concepts for your game, reach out to your mentor for any ideas they might have, or if you have a team, take some time to talk about inspirations of a game you like, facilitate conversation, and most of all, **write stuff down!**

-If you have trouble with coding, try looking up solutions to any error codes you struggle with in your console, or debug by printing variables that you are concerned might be the source of your problems as you saw earlier in the guide.
+If you have trouble with coding, try searching for some solutions to any error codes you struggle with in your console, or debug by printing variables that you are concerned might be the source of your problems as you saw earlier in the guide.
-If its been a cool several minutes since you started debugging to no avail, ask either your mentor, or put in a ticket to get a tutor to help you out asap!
+If its been a few frustrating minutes since you started debugging to no avail, ask either your mentor, or put in a ticket to get a tutor to help you out asap!
 Our job is to help you learn, as well as help you finish a project that will perform well in this Hackathon with zero stress, so don't be afraid to ask for help.

-At this point, you are ready to create your own game with this starter kit!
+At this point, you are ready to create your own _Nature_ game with this starter kit!
 Good luck!